Atlanta GA Pedestrian Accident Lawyers

 It’s also important to remember that these injuries can occur not only from the initial collision, but fallout from the accident as well.
 More than 50 percent of injuries occur after the initial contact with the vehicle, such as when the pedestrian makes contact with the ground or unknown objects.

-If You’ve Been Injured in a Pedestrian Accident, The Bader Law Firm Can Help
+If You’ve Been Injured in a Pedestrian Accident, Bader Scott Injury Lawyers Can Help

 It’s important to act swiftly and decisively when pursuing a lawsuit over a pedestrian accident, as most personal injury cases have a deadline of two years from the time of the accident to file a lawsuit.
 However, there are shorter exceptions in some cases, so time is of the essence.
 Our experienced team of attorneys is available to assist clients throughout the metro Atlanta area, helping you recover while we pursue your case.
 We will make sure you receive the proper medical care and services you need.
 We don’t want you to walk this road alone.
 Contact us at 678-562-5595 today.